Somali National Front

 The Somali National Front (SNF) (Somali: Dhaqdhaqaaqa Jabhada Soomaliyeed) was a politico-military organization that operated in southern Somalia during the Somali Civil War and represented one of the major factions involved in the conflict.

-After its creation following the collapse of President Siyaad Barre's government in 1991, the SNF was largely made up of loyalist remnants of the Somali National Army, along with splinter groups from the Somali Democratic Movement (SDM) and supporters of Barre.
+After its creation following the collapse of President Siad Barre's government in 1991, the SNF was largely made up of loyalist remnants of the Somali National Army, along with splinter groups from the Somali Democratic Movement (SDM) and supporters of Barre.

 The SNF would eventually merge into the internationally recognized Transitional National Government of Somalia in 2001.

 History

 Origins

-After the fall of President Mohamed Siad Barre's government in 1991, the Marehan clan formed an armed group called the Somali National Front (SNF).
+After the fall of President Mohammed Siad Barre's government in 1991, the Marehan clan formed an armed group called the Somali National Front (SNF).
 This group was established to protect their people, and clan interests in response to the rising opposition from other Somali clans. some Somali clans had formed before militias such as the Somali National Movement (SNM), Somali Salvation Democratic Front (SSDF), and the United Somali Congress (USC), which were among the main forces that opposed Siad Barre and Marehan clan.

 Formation (1991)

 The Somali National Front (SNF) was founded shortly after the collapse of Somalia's central government.
 Initially, the SNF was composed largely of soldiers from the Somali National Army, whom were from the Marehan clan.
 The SNF received strong support from the Marehan clan, while other factions were backed by Ethiopia.
 The SNF provided refuge to other Darood clans fleeing from Mogadishu during the civil war.
 Following the collapse of the central government, the SNF successfully took control of five regions in Somalia Bay, Middle Juba, Gedo, Lower Shabelle, and Lower Juba.
 Their primary objective was to recapture the capital, Mogadishu.
 However, internal disputes within the SNF leadership ultimately prevented them from seizing Mogadishu from the Hawiye clan, which had become one of the dominant factions in the city.
 These internal conflicts weakened the SNF's efforts and influence in the broader struggle for control in these Important regions.

 During those years, the Somali National Front (SNF) was considered the most powerful faction among the various armed groups operating at the time.
-They were well-equipped, utilizing weapons from the Somali National Army.
+They were well-equipped, using weapons from the Somali National Army.
 The SNF's power was further strengthened by the fact that many of its members were former national soldiers, giving them a strategic edge in terms of organization and military expertise over the other factions active in Somalia at that time.